John Walsh (Montana politician): Early life and education

 Walsh was born on November 3, 1960, in Butte, Montana.
 He graduated from Butte High School in 1979, and enlisted in the Montana Army National Guard.
 He began working full-time for the Guard in 1984 and received his commission upon completion of Officer Candidate School in 1987.
 Walsh met his wife, Janet, while attending college.
 They have two adult sons.

 Walsh is a graduate of the Armor Officer Basic and Advanced Courses, the Combined Arms and Services Staff School, and the United States Army Command and General Staff College.
-He attended Carroll College and received a Bachelor of Science degree in political science from Regents College, the University of the State of New York (now Excelsior University) in 1990.
+He attended Carroll College and received a Bachelor of Science degree in political science from Regents College of the University of the State of New York (now Excelsior University) in 1990.

 Walsh received a Master's degree in strategic studies from the United States Army War College in 2007.
 In July 2014, The New York Times, after receiving a tip from an opposition researcher working for the National Republican Senatorial Committee, reported that Walsh had plagiarized much of a 14-page strategy research paper, a requirement for the degree, with some material directly copied from sources without attribution.
 Walsh initially denied, then admitted to the allegations, but stated that it was not done intentionally.
 He claimed he was being treated for PTSD at the time stating, "I don't want to blame my mistake on PTSD, but I do want to say it may have been a factor."

 The matter was referred to the College's Academic Review Board.
 Former governor Brian Schweitzer wrote a letter to the board in support of Walsh, who claimed the plagiarism was unintentional and that he had been on medication for PTSD at the time.
 On August 22, the board found that Walsh's plagiarism was "egregious" and "intentional" and that the paper was "primarily composed of verbatim liftings from other sources".
 The board rejected his PTSD defense, noting that other students also struggle with PTSD and other issues but don't plagiarize.
 An appeal filed by Walsh was denied, and on October 10, 2014 the College revoked Walsh's degree.